dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-10-hello-world-program-in-tonto.md

 * You can explicitly clean-up objects via `stdout.destroy` but you don’t have to.
 It may help in places where you want high efficiency.

-* If this seems like a lot of work remember that the Tonto library is fully self contained: no external libraries are used and there are no hidden operations or code.